 What would the world look like if all the men suddenly died?
 That’s the genesis of Brian K. Vaughn’s award-winning series Y: The Last Man.
 The series follows, you guessed it, the last man on Earth following a plague that wiped out all mammals with a Y chromosome.
 The series received critical praise during its 60-issue run and has remained one of the most highly regarded comic book series of the modern age.
 It also appealed to non-regular readers of comics, introducing them to the medium and widening it's readership.

 Those were OUR choices.
 What are yours?
-Keep in mind these lists are a celebration of sci-fi and fantasy in film, TV, and comics that have been a big deal since 1992.
-Let us know in the comments which moments from the '00s you’d put on your list?
-And check out our complete "25 Greatest" lists here.
+Let us know in the comments which moments from the '00s you’d put on your list, and check out our complete "25 Greatest" lists here.